This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-• Pumpkin - you can make your own pumpkin puree or use store-bought canned pumpkin.
-Make sure it's not pumpkin pie filling.
+• Pumpkin – You can make your own pumpkin puree or use store-bought canned pumpkin.
+Make sure it’s not pumpkin pie filling.

-• Pasta - if you want the sauce to really cling to the pasta, I highly recommend going for ruffled or ridged shapes, like fusili, rotini, cavatappi, and penne.
+• Pasta – If you want the sauce to really cling to the pasta, I highly recommend going for ruffled or ridged shapes, like fusili, rotini, cavatappi, and penne.
 But you can use any shape and type of pasta, including gluten-free pasta.

-• White beans - adds creaminess and a boost of protein and iron for babies. you can use either great northern or cannellini beans.
+• White beans – Adds creaminess and a boost of protein and iron for babies.
+You can use either great northern or cannellini beans.

-• Milk - can use dairy or dairy-free milk like almond milk.
+• Milk – Can use dairy or dairy-free milk like almond milk.
 Full-fat coconut milk will add incredible flavor like in this carrot pasta sauce.

 Step-by-Step Instructions

-2. In the meanwhile, melt unsalted butter in a skillet over medium heat.
+Step 1: Cook your pasta and be sure to reserve 1 cup of pasta water.
+Meanwhile, melt unsalted butter in a skillet over medium heat.
 Add onion and cook until softened, about 4-5 minutes.
 Add garlic and sage and cook for an additional minute or so.

-4. Pour the sauce into the same pot you cooked the pasta in.
+Step 4: Pour the sauce into the same pot you cooked the pasta in.
 Cook over medium-low heat for 2-3 minutes, stirring frequently.
 Add some reserved pasta water if it gets too thick.
+Add pasta and toss.
+Top with additional parmesan cheese and enjoy immediately!

 A close up shot of forked pumpkin pasta with cheese and parsley.